athomasq/athomasq.github.io/accident.md

 On the other hand --  sounded so cool!
 They explained it to me as "building mathematical models of the market, and then profiting if those models were correct"

 My friends thought I was nuts.
-To give up IIMA, to give up safe job offers at known-brand ompanies ,only to join a tiny little firm that nobody had heard of, in an industry that nobody knew anything about, in a country I'd never been --
+To give up IIM-A, to give up safe job offers at known-brand ompanies ,only to join a tiny little firm that nobody had heard of, in an industry that nobody knew anything about, in a country I'd never been --

 But to me these were all bonuses.
 New horizons!
 It was an adventure.
-What's the worst that could happen  I'd get to see Japan.
+What's the worst that could happen?
+They'd fire me, or I'd quit -- no big deal; I'd coe back to India,  I'd get to see Japan.
 In the supreme confidence of youth, I was sure that if I hated it, or if they hated me, i would quit, come home, write the b-school admission tests again, and breeze through.
 (I later realized how arrogant this was).

 Tody of course hedge funds are very different.
 Evyrbody knows about them; they're gamous, notorous.
 Hit television shows are made abou them.